10710 Falls Rd, Potomac, Maryland 20854

 In Advise and Consent, the Junior Senator from Iowa, Lafe Smith, picked up his bestie, the junior Senator from Utah, Brigham Anderson and drove him, in his new sports car- to a restaurant in the country, Normandy Farm.
-Well, that has potential.
-I quickly looked it up online and found a “Normandie” Farm, in Potomac, but it was spelled with an “ie.” However – the website told me it’s been a “special occasion” place since 1931.
-And when I read that Elinore Roosevelt was a regular, I thought it had the ring of a place Allen Drury would send a couple of Senators to for a private lunch and chat.
+Well, I thought – that has potential.
+I quickly looked it up and found a Normandie Farm, in Potomac.
+A different spelling but the restaurant’s website billed it as a special occasion place since 1931.
+It even bragged that Elinore Roosevelt was once a regular.
+I thought it had the ring of a place Allen Drury would send a couple of Senators to for a private lunch and chat.

 The host seated us at the table in front of the fireplace.
 Within moments we were staring at some giant popovers brought out by a waiter who looked like he was serious about our whole dining experience.
 I ate the whole thing.
 I wasn’t going to – but I kept telling myself it was mostly air, after all.
 We ordered some salads.
 I took a walk around to look for the spot where Drury placed the Senators – at a table outside.
 It was still winter so the outside patio hadn’t opened yet.
 I went back to our table.
 Our salads had arrived.
 And just like Senator Lafe Smith and Senator Brigham Anderson, we enjoyed a fine lunch at Normandie Farm.